-Alternative if you want to control something within the node graph you can use GPIO Input module.
+Alternatively if you want to control something within the node graph you can use GPIO Input module.
 Select your Device and the Channel (which is the number of the slot on the GPIO device).

-Alternatively you can use the Learn switch.
+Alternatively, you can use the Learn switch.
 After turning it On, you switch a physical button, and the system automatically selects the Device and Channel for you.

 After that State output pin always indicates that the button is down or up.
 You can use it to control anything you want.